tomzheng77/monika/README.md

 - mon: communicates with monika to request commands
 - monika.jar: contains the monika program

-these are all the components required for monika,
+these are all the components required for monika, it does not require editing the PATH monika can reload configuration without restarting, restart is only necessary when the jarfile has been updated